Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Unit-Invariant Singular Values

-\paragraph{Right Unit-Invariant (RUI) singular values.} Their definition is analogous to the LUI singular values, and simply involves column norms instead of row norms in the right diagonal scale function matrix
+for any \( D \in \mathcal{D} \), where $\mathcal{D}$ is the space of complex non-singular diagonal matrices, and any \( U \in \mathcal{U} \), where $\mathcal{U}$ is the space of unitary matrices.
+For an explicit proof of this claim, see Appendix~\ref{sec:2x2matrix-derivation}. \paragraph{Right Unit-Invariant (RUI) singular values.} Their definition is analogous to the LUI singular values, and simply involves column norms instead of row norms in the right diagonal scale function matrix \( D^\mathrm{R}(A) \in \mathbb{R}^{n\times n}_+\) which is defined as

 The \emph{balanced matrix} \( A^\mathrm{R} \) is then defined by